Anderson-Lai/CMake-Template/README.md

 On Linux, gcc/g++ should already be installed <br />
 Ensure your compiler supports C++ 20 <br />

+### Dependencies:
-### If you would like to use vcpkg to fetch dependencies, refer [here](/docs/vcpkg.md)
+If are using windows and would like to use vcpkg to fetch dependencies, refer [here](/docs/vcpkg.md) <br />
-#### Otherwise, CMake's FetchContent will be used
+Otherwise, CMake's FetchContent will be used <br />

-#### Build the project
+### Building the project
-Run the following commands in command prompt / the terminal at the project's root directory:
+Run the following commands at the project's root directory:
 ```
 cd scripts
 ./build.bat (on windows)